What Drives Issue Resolution Speed? An Empirical Study of Scientific Workflow Systems on GitHub: Introduction

 In this paper, we seek to fill this gap by conducting an empirical study of issue resolution processes within SWSs hosted on GitHub.
 Specifically, we aim to understand (1) \emph{how issues are managed and addressed in SWSs}, and (2) \emph{how issue- and contributor-related features relate to issue resolution speed}.
-To guide this investigation, we formulate the following research questions: \begin{itemize} \item \textbf{RQ1: How are the issues managed and addressed in scientific workflow systems?} This question examines the overall issue management process to characterize the practices adopted by maintainers and contributors to handle bug reports, enhancement requests, and other issue types. \item \textbf{RQ2: What are the relationships between different features and the closure of issues in scientific workflow systems?} This research question examines how diverse issue- and contributor-related features influence whether and how quickly issues are resolved in SWSs. \end{itemize}
+To guide this investigation, we formulate the following research questions: \begin{itemize} \item \textbf{RQ1: How are the issues managed and addressed in scientific workflow systems?} This RQ investigates the overall issue management process, aiming to characterize the practices and strategies used by maintainers and contributors in SWSs. \item \textbf{RQ2: What are the relationships between different features and the closure of issues in scientific workflow systems?} This RQ examines how diverse issue- and contributor-related features influence whether and how quickly issues are resolved in SWSs. \end{itemize}

-Our study analyzes 21,116 issues from 197 repositories related to most popular SWSs (e.g., Galaxy, Nextflow) to investigate what drives issue resolution speed on GitHub.
+Our study analyzes 21,116 issues from 197 repositories related to popular SWSs (e.g., Galaxy, Nextflow) to investigate what drives issue resolution speed on GitHub.
 Overall, 68.91\% of issues are closed, with half resolved within 18.09 days, though a long tail of unresolved cases indicates persistent maintenance backlogs.
 Repositories with more contributors do not necessarily resolve issues faster, while those with more total issues tend to take longer to close them.
 Nextflow shows the best closure rate (86.27\%) and shortest average resolution time (136.42 days), likely due to its centralized governance, whereas Galaxy's distributed structure led to slower responses.
 Labeling and assignment practices are key management factors; repositories that use them tend to close issues more efficiently.
 Statistical analysis confirms that while labeling and assignment have small but significant effects on issue closure, textual attributes and contributor counts have negligible influence.
 These findings highlight that effective triage, coordination, and governance are the main drivers of timely issue resolution in SWSs.